 Every breed has trade-offs.
 German Shepherds just happen to have bigger ones than most.
 The highs are higher, the lows are lower, and the gap between “perfect fit” and “terrible mistake” is wider than with a Lab or a Golden.

-I’ve had four Shepherds.
+I’ve had four Shepherds over 30 years — Bruce, Xsardo, Loki, and now Blaze.
 The loyalty is real.
 So is the hair on every piece of furniture I’ve ever owned.
 If you’re weighing this decision, here’s what nobody softens for you.

 The Bond Is Unlike Anything Else